huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

 * `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the domain.
 Valid values are *prePaid* and *postPaid*, defaults to *prePaid*.
 Changing this creates a new instance.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of WAF domain.
+  Changing this parameter will create a new resource.

 The `server` block supports: